nihui/realsr-ncnn-vulkan/README.md

   -h                   show this help
   -v                   verbose output
-  -i input-path        input image path (jpg/png/webp) or directory -o output-path       output image path (png) or directory -s scale             upscale ratio (4, default=4)
+  -i input-path        input image path (jpg/png/webp) or directory -o output-path       output image path (png/webp) or directory -s scale             upscale ratio (4, default=4)
   -t tile-size         tile size (>=32/0=auto, default=0)
   -m model-path        realsr model path (default=models-DF2K_JPEG) -g gpu-id            gpu device to use (default=0) -j load:proc:save    thread count for load/proc/save (default=1:2:2) -x                   enable tta mode
+  -f format            output image format (png/webp, default=ext/png)
 ```

 - `input-path` and `output-path` accept either file path or directory path
-- `scale` = scale level, 4=upscale 4x
+- `scale` = scale level, 4 = upscale 4x
-- `tile-size` = tile size, use smaller value to reduce GPU memory usage, default is auto
+- `tile-size` = tile size, use smaller value to reduce GPU memory usage, default selects automatically
-- `load:proc:save` = thread count for the three stages (image decoding + realsr upscaling + image encoding), use larger value may increase GPU utility and consume more GPU memory.
-You can tune this configuration as "4:4:4" for many small-size images, and "2:2:2" for large-size images.
+- `load:proc:save` = thread count for the three stages (image decoding + waifu2x upscaling + image encoding), using larger values may increase GPU usage and consume more GPU memory.
+You can tune this configuration with "4:4:4" for many small-size images, and "2:2:2" for large-size images.
 The default setting usually works fine for most situations.
-If you find that your GPU is hungry, do increase thread count to achieve faster processing.
+If you find that your GPU is hungry, try increasing thread count to achieve faster processing.
+- `format` = the format of the image to be output, png is better supported, however webp generally yields smaller file sizes, both are losslessly encoded

 If you encounter crash or error, try to upgrade your GPU driver